Philippines–Vietnam relations: Disputes in the South China Sea

 The Philippines and Vietnam have territorial disputes over the Spratly Islands, along with Brunei, China, Malaysia, and Taiwan.
 The Philippines and Vietnam both disapprove of China's nine-dash map which China uses as justification for its claim in the South China Sea.
 Both countries were also committed to a multilateral diplomatic approach to the resolution of disputes in the South China Sea with the UNCLOS taken into account.

 In December 2015, pirates believed to be from the Moro Pirates, rogue Muslim Filipinos wanted for war crimes in the Philippines, murdered a Vietnamese fisherman in the South China Sea, which sparked a strong protest from the Vietnamese side.
 The event also sparked outrage from the Philippine side, who was persecuting the wanted criminals who may have been influenced by Islamic terrorism.
 Both Vietnam and the Philippines have upheld a variety of international agreements against terrorism in the region.

 In 2016, after a legal battle in The Hague, the International Court of Justice of the United Nations ruled in favor of all arguments of the Philippines against China's claims in the South China Sea, effectively nullifying China's claims in the international legal arena.
 However, China waived the international court's ruling despite being a signatory with respect to international laws and UNCLOS and sent more military vessels to the South China Sea, replacing corals reefs with man-made islands that house military bases and missile launchers.
 Vietnam formally supported the Philippines in its arbitration case against China regarding China's nine-dash claim over the South China Sea in the entirety of the case.

 In August 2017, Vietnam pushed for the inclusion of a stronger statement against Chinese activities in the South China Sea.

 In May 2019, after a Chinese vessel rammed and sank a civilian Filipino vessel and left 22 Filipino fishermen adrift and exposed to the elements, Vietnam sent a ship that successfully rescued the drowning Filipinos, gaining praise from the Philippine side.

+On 1 June 2026, the Philippines and Vietnam upgraded their ties to an enhanced strategic partnership.
+Both countries stressed that peace, stability, and freedom of navigation in the South China Sea are "non-negotiable," signaling a shared stance against China’s assertive actions in the region.
+They also agreed to deepen cooperation in defense, security, trade, and food supplies, while committing to resolve disputes peacefully under international law.